Read time: 1 min

 Psychologists think this capability may be related to our survival.
 Moving past events into an emotional "background" may enable us to deal with the events we face today.

 The hedonic treadmill doesn't leave you doomed to the status quo.
 Instead, it gives you 40% of your happiness to control.
 Try and make daily choices which will compound to a higher baseline over time.
+One such choice is incorporating Moksha into your daily routine.

 Be optimistic whenever something bad happens, knowing your happiness will return and learn to savour pleasures.
+Don't forget to subscribe to the elixir newsletter for more insights and inspiration.